Tidy tips - book a slot to visit a tidy tip

 - no vans will be permitted

-Please bring booking confirmation with you.
+Please bring your booking reference, ID and proof of address with you and only visit during your allocated time slot.
 Either make a note of the reference number, print off or have this available on the screen of your mobile phone when you arrive.
-You can show us this through your car window - you will not need to open your window or be in contact with any member of staff.
+You can show us this through your car window; you won't need to open your window, or be in contact with any member of staff.

 The last bookable slot will be at 4:40pm each day.
 If you book the last slot of the day, you must leave by 5pm.
 Anyone who has not booked a slot, will not have access to the site.